wkh237/react-native-fetch-blob/README.md

   })
 ```

-What if you want to upload a file using form data ?
+What if you want to append a file to form data ?
 Just like [upload a file from storage](#user-content-upload-a-file-from-storage) example, wrap `data` by `wrap` API (this feature is only available for `version >= v0.5.0`).
 On version >= `0.6.2`, it is possible to set custom MIME type when appending file to form data.
+But keep in mind when the file is large it's likely crash your app.
+Please consider use other strategy (see [#94](https://github.com/wkh237/react-native-fetch-blob/issues/94)).

 ```js